 It's critical to speak truth to power; history is proof of this.
-However, history also shows how the existence of any kind of power structure influences what truths can be thought and enunciated in the first place.
+However, history also shows how the existence of any kind of power structure influences what truths can be thought in the first place.
 How can we free ourselves from this constraint?
 One suggestion we will continue to make throughout the rest of Kernel is: programmable incentives.

 When the incentives which define the structure of power in society can be programmed by anyone, anywhere; censorship resistance becomes an engineering problem, not an ideological one.
 This is a major claim, and we hope you’ll take it into dialogue and test it thoroughly with others as you go through this chapter.

 Recall that trust is only possible once you have encoded what it means to cheat.
 Having stated our ethical argument above, we're now interested in debating the evils of censorship.
 We're interested in building clear and complete threat models which allow us to understand all possible benefits for potential censors.

 Censorship can be more insidious than overt reversions of history though.
 So, we need to develop even clearer cost models.
 Proof of Work (the consensus mechanism used in the Bitcoin blockchain as well as in Ethereum 1.0) actually fails to ensure that censorship is not profitable, since if you censor a block you can (i) take all of its transactions for yourself, and (ii) in the long run take its block reward.

 In Understanding Ethereum we discussed how there are, for instance, no technical limits on what can be put in the

 Bitcoin uses mathematics in the form of elliptic curve cryptography to route around the need for human regulation and thereby ensure some degree of censorship resistance.
-Ethereum does this too.
-However, Eth2 will use a different kind of mathematics - game theory - in addition to cryptography to ensure not just censorship resistance, but to prove objectively that censorship is asymmetrically expensive for those who would attempt it.
+Ethereum did this too.
+However, Ethereum 2.0 uses a different kind of mathematics - game theory - in addition to cryptography to ensure not just censorship resistance, but to prove objectively that censorship is asymmetrically expensive for those who would attempt it.

 We'll be using value created on a public network to secure that same public network.
-This is the kind of profound economic feedback loop which lays the foundation for what comes after the central bank of the internet; what we have called digital gardens in which time flows differently.
+This is the kind of profound economic feedback loop which lays the foundation for what emerges from network-centric protocols for money; what we have called digital gardens in which time flows differently.